nikkisingh111333/jPUBG/README.md

     String data = jPubg.getByNickname("TheHusar"); // Returns player "TheHusar" data in String JSON Format.
 Use it if you want to parse the data by yourself
     Player player = jPubg.getByNickname("TheHusar", PUBGMode.solo); // Returns player "TheHusar" object with matches filtered to played only in solo game mode
     Player player2 = jPubg.getByNickname("TheHusar", PUBGRegion.eu); // Returns player "TheHusar" object with matches filtered to only played in the EU region
-    Player player3 = jPubg.getByNickname("TheHusar", PUBGMode.duo, PUBGRegion.eu); // Returns player "TheHusar" object with matches filtered to played only in solo game mode and in eu region
+    Player player3 = jPubg.getByNickname("TheHusar", PUBGMode.duo, PUBGRegion.eu); // Returns player "TheHusar" object with matches filtered to played only in duo game mode and in eu region
 ```

 ## Compiling on your own